-3. Mentoring.
+- 3. Mentoring.
 Effective mentoring is critical for graduate school trainees as they begin their scientific careers.
 Faculty mentors should dedicate substantial time to graduate students to ensure their development in areas of scientific, developmental, and professional development.
 Faculty mentors should foster a relationship of mutual respect with graduate students, encouraging their individual development, offering constructive criticism as well as praise.
 As an exemplary role model, the mentor also serves as a primary influence in providing an example of high ethical standards.
-In essence, the faculty mentor is a role model who will not only help prepare the student to become a successful scientist, the mentor will help shape the student to also become an effective mentor to future graduate students.

-4. Career Development.
-Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industry, government and research careers.
-A series of formal and informal venues should exist to assist students in their career exploration and professional development.

-5. Code of Conduct.
-The following commitments will form the basis for our code of conduct in the Division of GMS for both students and graduate faculty.
+In essence, the faculty mentor is a role model who will not only help prepare the student to become a successful scientist, the mentor will help shape the student also become an effective mentor to future graduate students. - 4.
+Career Development.
+Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industrial, government and research careers.
+A series of formal and informal venues should exists to assist students in their career exploration and professional development.
+GMS encourages all trainees to complete an Individual Development Plan (IDP) and to discuss the plan with their mentor(s) at least annually, but hopefully as often as necessary.
+The IDP of choice is the e-tool highlighted in Science Careers, called myIDP, but individual programs may develop additional tools and goal setting formats. - 5.
+Code of Conduct.
+The following commitments will form the basis for our code of conduct in the Division of GMS for both students and Graduate Faculty.